jsuereth/lambda-doge/README.md

 2. A boolean literal, i.e. `true` or `false`
 3. A function application, e.g. `MUCH <func> <args> !` **Note: the ! ends the function application**

 Named expressions may also have 'holes', i.e. function arguments.
-These are denoted using the `SO` synatx, for example here is a method which adds one to any integer it is given:
+These are denoted using the `SO` syntax, for example here is a method which adds one to any integer it is given:

     WOW
     addOne
     SO number
     MUCH Plus number 1!

+Additionally, all functions in DOGE are curried by default.
+That is, we can pass as many arguments as we wish to methods.
+For example, `Plus` has the type `Int => Int => Int`.
+This means it is a function which takes two integers and returns an integer, however you can supply just one integer to get back a function `Int => Int`.

+    WOW
+    partialAdd
+    MUCH Plus 1!

+    WOW
+    fullAdd
+    MUCH partialAdd 2!

+The `partialAdd` method will return a function `Int => Int` as its result.
+The `fullAdd` method supplies the remaining arguments, and its result would be `3`.

-Besides this basic syntax, there are a set of built in functions you can use to define your program.
+Besides this basic syntax, there are a set of built in functions/methods you can use to define your program.

-Additionally, any zero-argment expression named `main` will be evaluated as the "application" on the JVM.
+Additionally, any zero-argument expression named `main` will be evaluated as the "application" on the JVM.
+This can be passed to the `java` executable to "run" a lambda-doge program.

 # Standard Library